 Elaine Fioravanti, BSN, RN

-Oversees and coordinates programs (ie NACHRI) which provide comparative information on patient care staffing, hospital resource utilization, and patient populations and provided services through discussions with nurse managers, data collection, reports generation and patient care queries to other hospitals.
-Develops and provides formal education for the One Staff program.
-This includes education for first time users, program upgrades, revisions of code definitions as well as coordination of a team of experienced Administrative Assistants who identify issues requiring problem solving.
-She assumes other responsibilities that include quality assurance activities and participates in hospital wide committees including Urgent/Emergent Hospital Communication Committee and Web Advisory Committee.
+Oversees and coordinates Prospect: Nursing Essentials benchmarking program, a part of the Children’s Hospital Association.
+This program provides comparative information on patient care staffing, hospital resource utilization, and patient populations and provided services.
+She collects data information through discussions with nurse managers, nursing department paid hours reports, and hospital census information.
+This program allows her to benchmark specific patient care queries with other hospitals.
+She develops and provides formal education for the One Staff program.
+This includes education for first time users (Administrative Assistants, Nursing Supervisors, Nurse Managers and RN schedulers), program upgrades, revisions of code definitions and development and revision of One Staff job aides.
+She coordinates a team of experienced Administrative Assistants who identify issues requiring problem solving.
+She assumes other responsibilities that include quality assurance activities and participates in hospital wide committees.
+She is also a member of the Web Advisory Committee.

 Training Specialist Senior